 The Nile on Board Sanctuary 'Sun Boat III'

-Because 'Sun Boat III' has a shorter draft than other Nile cruise ships, she can sail off the beaten path to Denderah and Abydos year-round; by contrast, other vessels cannot sail north of Luxor when water levels drop annually between November and February.
+Because Sanctuary ‘Sun Boat III’ has a shorter draft than other Nile cruisers, she can sail off the beaten path to Denderah and Abydos nearly year-round, unlike other vessels, which cannot sail north of Luxor when water levels drop between November and February.

 Throughout your cruise, enjoy impeccable on-board service, top-notch amenities and lively on-board lectures.
 Combined with shore visits led by Egypt’s finest guides, it is hardly surprising that Architectural Digest dubbed ‘Sun Boat III’ the “Jewel of the Nile.”